BenTyson/gearedup/docs/GEAREDUP.md

 - Forget affiliate disclosures
 - Ignore mobile experience

-### Adding Content
+### Adding Content via Admin

-1. Create markdown file in `src/content/recommendations/[category]/`
+1. Log in at `/admin/login`
-2. Follow schema in `src/content/config.ts`
-3. Add images to `public/images/products/`
-4. Page auto-routes based on file path
+2. Create products at `/admin/products/new`
+3. Create pages at `/admin/pages/new`
+4. Link products to pages at `/admin/page-products/[pageId]`
+5. Click "Publish Changes" to trigger rebuild

 ---